Northern line: Tunnels

 Although two other London Underground lines operate fully underground, the Northern line is unusual in that it is a deep-level tube line that serves the outer suburbs of South London yet there is only one station above ground (Morden tube station) while the rest of this part of the line is deep below ground.
 The short section to Morden depot is also above ground.
-This is partly because its southern extension into the outer suburbs was not done by taking over an existing surface line as was generally the case with routes like the Central, Jubilee and Piccadilly lines.
+This is partly because its southern extension into the outer suburbs was not done by taking over an existing surface line as was generally the case with routes such as the Central, Jubilee and Piccadilly lines.
 Apart from the core central underground tunnels, part of the section between Hendon and Colindale is also underground.
 As bicycles are not allowed in tunnel sections (even if no station is in that section) as they would hinder evacuation, they are limited to High Barnet – East Finchley, the Mill Hill East branch, Edgware – Colindale and Hendon Central – Golders Green.
 There are also time-based restrictions for the sections where bicycles are allowed.

-The tunnel from Morden to East Finchley via Bank, 17 miles 528 yards (27.841 km), was for a time the longest in the world.
-The Channel Tunnel linking the UK and France together is now longer.
+The tunnel from Morden to East Finchley via Bank, 17 miles 528 yards (27.841 km), was for a time the longest rail tunnel in the world.
+Other tunnels, including the Channel Tunnel that links the UK and France, are now longer.

 Depots

 The Northern line is serviced by four depots.
 The main one is at Golders Green, adjacent to Golders Green tube station, while the second, at Morden, is south of Morden tube station and is the larger of the two.
 The other two are at Edgware and Highgate.
 The Highgate depot is on the former LNER branch to Alexandra Palace.
-There was originally a depot at Stockwell but it closed in 1915.
+There was originally a depot at Stockwell, but this closed in 1915.
 There are sidings at High Barnet for stabling trains overnight.

 Future

 Northern line split

-Since the 2000s, TfL has aspired to split the Northern line into two separate routes.
+Since the 2000s, TfL has aspired to split the Northern line into two routes.
 Running trains between all combinations of branches and the two central sections, as at present, means only 24 trains an hour can run through each of the central sections at peak times, because merging trains have to wait for each other at the junctions at Camden Town and Kennington.
 Completely segregating the routes could allow 36 trains an hour on all parts of the line, increasing capacity by around 25%.

 TfL has already separated the Charing Cross and Bank branches during off-peak periods; however, four trains per hour still run to and from Morden via Charing Cross in the peak; the northern branches to Edgware and High Barnet cannot be separated until Camden Town station is upgraded to cope with the numbers of passengers changing trains.
 The extension to Battersea would allow the Charing Cross branch to terminate at Battersea Power Station.